davatorium/rofi/doc/rofi.1.markdown

 `-show` *mode*

 Open **rofi** in a certain mode.
 Available modes are `window`, `run`, `drun`, `ssh`, `combi`.
-The special argument `keys` can be used to open a searchable list of supported keybindings (see *KEYBINDINGS*)
+The special argument `keys` can be used to open a searchable list of supported key bindings (see *KEY BINDINGS*)

 To show the run-dialog: